 Now that you have an introduction to what each factor does, you are now ready to implement your ChurnScores.
 When you click to Add a factor, you will be presented with a few options.
 Note these options will be different depending on what factor you choose.
-For this example, we chose an "Application Event" factor.
+For this example, we chose an "Event - Event Instances" factor.

 - Event Type- choose what event you want to include in this ChurnScore factor